SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Method

 Then formulate the mixture of LoRA experts as:

-It is worth noting that we ignore the identity layers for simplicity.
-Although Eq.~\ref{eq:mix_merging} could mimic the DARE approach to the mixture of LoRA experts, calculation of the full $BA$ for all LoRA adapters is required, resulting in multiple $d_1\times d_2$ matrices, which is not computationally efficient.
+For simplicity, we ignore the identity layers in this equation.
+Although Eq.~\ref{eq:mix_merging} could mimic the DARE approach to the mixture of LoRA experts, the calculation of the full-size $BA$ for all LoRA adapters is required, resulting in multiple $d_1\times d_2$ matrices, which is not computationally efficient.
 To address this issue, we propose a fast implementation to approximate the random masking.
+Formally, denote the row set of the masked elements as $\mathcal{S}_{\text{row}}=\{i|\exists j\in[0,d_2], M_{i,j}=0\}$ and the column set $\mathcal{S}_{\text{col}}=\{j| \exists i\in[0,d_1], M_{i,j}=0\}$, we could approximate the masking as follows: